 Let the Light Shine Through

 Rosemary needs full sun, whether inside or out.
-When inside, our plant sits on a laundry room shelf in a bright, sunny window, and seems just fine with the sun coming through the glass block window.
+When inside, our plant sits in a bright, sunny window.

 How to Water Rosemary

-Outside, I water my plant about twice a week, which is pretty standard for potted outdoor plants.
+Outside, I water my plant about twice a week, which is pretty standard for outdoor container plants.

-Indoors, water the soil every two weeks (check to make sure soil is dry first), but always keep water in the drainage pan with the rocks in it.
+Indoors, water the soil every two weeks (if the soil is dry), but always keep water in the drainage pan with the rocks in it.
 Because the plant likes to absorb moisture from the air, it will enjoy the water as it evaporates from the pan.